MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 >- [Public preview](https://spmtreleasescus.blob.core.windows.net/betainstall/default.htm)

-After downloading and installing the SharePoint Migration Tool, read [How to use the SharePoint Migration Tool](how-to-use-the-sharepoint-migration-tool.md) to help you get started.
+After downloading and installing SPMT, read [How to use the SharePoint Migration Tool](how-to-use-the-sharepoint-migration-tool.md) to help you get started.

 If you experience issues with your installation, see [Troubleshooting installation issues](spmt-install-issues.md).